AmerJod/web_service/README.rst

 ``docker-compose up --biuld``

-*NB1*: Please Note, if you want to run the clone the project and run it, make sure that you get all the ``git submodules`` install into the project: ``git submodule add link``
+*NB1*: Please Note, if you want to run the clone the project and run it, make sure that you get all the ``git submodules`` install into the project: ``git submodule add link``, Also create a ``python env`` and install all the packages into it,